ofekbarshalom/JavaScript/README.md

 ## About

-This repository showcases a variety of JavaScript projects, ranging from beginner-level applications to more advanced implementations.
-Each project highlights different JavaScript concepts and frameworks, demonstrating practical applications of the language.
+This repository showcases a variety of JavaScript projects.

 ---